The train brought civilization to the Texas frontier but after

 Many Texas stations were torn down but a few have been restored

 to their former grandeur and are now museums.
-Photos taken by
+Photos by

-COOPER - Texas Midland RR constructed this passenger depot in
+Texas Midland RR constructed this passenger depot in 1913.

 DALLAS - The Age of Steam Railroad Museum (located at Fair Park)